Getting to Know: SAP S/4HANA – A Primer

 SAP S/4HANA Explained

-SAP S/4HANA is SAP’s 4th generation enterprise resource planning business suite and is considered a “NextGen ERP” solution.
+SAP S/4HANA is SAP’s 4th generation enterprise resource planning business suite.
+It is a “NextGen ERP” solution.
 The “S” stands for simplified, the “4” designates that it is 4th generation, and “HANA” is SAP’s in-memory “columnar data structure” computing data model.

 The underpinnings of SAP S/4HANA are simplified business processes on a more efficient and robust code base, thus allowing streamlined business integration both native to SAP but also via extensible solutions to 3rd party systems and platforms.